Pixel Code

 Safe, lightweight, budget-friendly

-What should you print on school and youth basketballs?
+Browse options for giveaways for all ages: What should you print on school and youth basketballs?

 • School name (short and bold)

-• Team name / mascot icon
+• Team name / mascot graphic

 Avoid: long taglines, tiny URLs, dense sponsor walls.

-A basketball moves fast small details disappear.
+Basketball moves so quickly that small details disappear.

-• Tier 1 (wide participation): small-cost items (bags/bottles)
+• Tier 1 (widest access): low-cost items (bags/bottles)

 • Tier 2 (mid): mini sport balls